SCOPE AND CRITERIA FOR CONSIDERATION

 Manuscripts that describe computational methods that primarily focus on protein multi-sequence alignment algorithms, prediction of protein folds or structures, or prediction of protein-protein binding sites or affinities will not be considered by NAR (with the possible exception of papers prepared specifically for the annual NAR special issues on WebServers or Databases, as described above).

-Manuscripts describing results from molecular dynamics simulations will be considered only if they provide valuable insights into biological questions related to nucleic acids.
+Manuscripts describing results from molecular dynamics simulations will be considered only if they provide valuable new insights into biological questions related to nucleic acids.
 Theoretical results must be put into perspective with available structural and/or biological data, although it is not always essential for them to be accompanied by experimentation.
 However, theoretical interpretations or speculative ideas should be experimentally testable and, if not backed up by experimental results, should constitute only a small part of the manuscript.
 Constraints or limitations of the simulation method or theoretical approach used should be identified and discussed.
 Manuscripts must be written so as to be intelligible to as wide an audience as possible and should avoid jargon and undefined terms.

 Gene regulation, Chromatin and Epigenetics

-The Journal encourages manuscripts that:
+The Journal specifically encourages manuscripts that:

-- identify novel structural or dynamic features of chromatin.
+- Identify novel structural or dynamic features of chromatin.